How to Grow $30K to $50K per Month in 12 Weeks: The Hiring Sequence That Skips 3 Months of Delay

 Don’t Compress Quality Standards

-Week 3-4, you can reduce oversight to spot-checks.
-But week 1-2, verify everything.
+Week 1–2: Verify everything.
 Set standards early.
 Maintain them consistently.

-Some operators think, “I documented everything, hire can figure it out.”
-They provide zero oversight after day 1.
-This fails.
+Some operators think, “I documented everything, the hire can figure it out.”
+They then provide zero oversight after day 1, and that lack of oversight is what causes the hire to fail, not the documentation.

-Even with perfect documentation, a new hire needs oversight to:
+Even with perfect documentation, a new hire still needs oversight to:

 Clarify interpretation questions